Purna375/AI-LearnLabs/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing powerful AI capabilities
+- Gemini for providing powerful AI capabilities
 - The open-source community for amazing tools and libraries
 - Contributors who helped improve this project